 “Do you know this guy?”

 Dominic moved away and Kasi came into view.
 He smiled at her; she didn’t smile back.
 In 2008, she had met him but they hadn’t spoken to each other.
 He was the guy she loved to sit and make sketches of.
 His long legs, fit body and Will Smith ears always came out good on her papers.
 She spoke to him officially when school resumed in 2009.
-Their friendship blossomed from there and even when she left Unilag and kept changing schools, they maintained the bond.
-Somewhere inside her, she suspected that one of them had feelings for the other.
+Their friendship blossomed from then on, and even when she left Unilag and kept changing schools, they maintained the bond.
+Somewhere inside her, she suspected one of them had feelings for the other.
 She just didn’t know who.

 “Tonbra, do you know this guy here?”
 Dominic repeated his question.